 Filters are very, very affordable pieces of equipment.
 With starting prices of $20 to $50 per filter, you truly don’t have to invest a lot of money in order to give your photos a unique spin and a beautiful look.
 Filters are easy to pop on and off, and they can even sometimes make or break your photo shoot.

-We know how hard it is at the beginning to get everything right, e.g. the correct focal length, the right white balance, and the colour correction process.
+We know how hard it is at the beginning to get everything right, e.g. the correct focal length, the right white balance, and the color correction process.
 It can all seem so unnecessarily complex.
-But if your photos are turning out a little strange looking, you can always try using filters to make your pictures look a little more musky, colourful, or simply unique.
+But if your photos are turning out a little strange looking, you can always try using filters to make your pictures look a little more musky, colorful, or simply unique.

 When it comes to fishnet stockings, you can put them over the lens, so that they create a blurry, checkered shadow across your image.
 The effect is perfect for romantic photography.